 Students who wish to apply for financial assistance to study abroad should make an appointment to see their financial aid advisor in the Office of Student Financial Services as soon as possible to discuss procedures to secure funding.
 Students who currently have financial aid should also make an appointment with their financial aid advisor to determine if there will be any changes to their award and if additional financing will be needed to meet costs abroad.
 Although requirements and regulations regarding aid for study abroad differ depending on where a student goes and for how long, the following are some general guidelines:

-6. Students whose aid exceeds Brandeis tuition and required student fees, the CISI Insurance fee (if applicable) and any previous balance on the Brandeis student account can obtain a refund to assist with expenses abroad such as room and board, flights, visas, etc. It is the student's responsibility to request refunds from the Office of Student Financial Services.
-Students should complete a Credit Release Form before they leave the country and specify on this form where they would like their refund sent (e.g. student, parent(s), institution).
+- Students whose aid exceeds Brandeis tuition and required student fees, the CISI Insurance fee (if applicable) and any previous balance on the Brandeis student account can obtain a refund to assist with expenses abroad such as room and board, flights, visas, etc. It is the student's responsibility to request refunds through their SAGE account.
+Students should complete a refund request before they leave the country and specify where they would like their refund sent (e.g. student, parent(s), institution).
+SFS recommends that students studying abroad select the direct deposit option.
 For students abroad all year, this should be done each term.
 Please note that refunds will not be released until 10 days before the start of Brandeis classes, regardless of the starting date of the program the student will attend.

 All students studying abroad are responsible for obtaining and completing, by the stated deadlines, the financial aid application materials for the next academic year.
 Although the request for required materials will be mailed to the student's permanent address, it remains the student's responsibility to ensure the forms are obtained, completed and submitted on time.
 Applications received after the stated deadlines may result in the student not receiving all the funds for which he/she may be eligible.